Udai Bhan

-Udai Bhan (born 2 November 1955) is state president of Haryana state unit of Indian National Congress.
-He has represented the Hodal Vidhan Sabha Constituency in Haryana Legislative Assembly in 13th assembly (2014-2019).

-Earlier he has represented Hassanpur Vidhan Sabha Constituency in 1987, 2000, 2005.
+Udai Bhan (born 2 November 1955) is an Indian politician and a member of the Indian National Congress.
+He has been president of the Haryana Pradesh Congress Committee.
+He is former four-time elected Member of Haryana's Legislative Assembly (MLA).
+He represented Haryana's Hodal constituency from 2014 to 2019.
+He previously also represented the former constituency of Hassanpur in 1987, 2000 and 2005.

 Early life

+Udai Bhan was born to Gaya Lal in the modern-day Palwal district of Haryana.
+His father was elected as a Member of the Haryana Legislative Assembly from the Hassanpur constituency multiple times.

+In 1967, Udai Bhan's father, Gaya Lal, changed parties four times within one day.
+He was elected an independent candidate but he joined the Indian National Congress.
+Then he switched to the United Front, then back to Congress, and then within nine hours back to United Front again.
+When Gaya Lal decided to quit the United Front and join the Congress, then Congress leader Rao Birender Singh brought him to Chandigarh to attend a press conference.
+Rao Birender Singh declared "Aaya Ram Gaya Ram", based upon his name Gaya Lal.

+The term "Aaya Ram Gaya Ram" became a well known expression in national Indian politics and is used within all regions of India to describe the act of frequent political defection.
+It is due to Gaya Lal's infamous incident that this term became prominent in the political vocabulary of India.
+In 1985, the Congress government amended the constitution to prevent such incidents under the Anti-defection law.

-Mr Udai Bhan was born in Hodal in Palwal distt. in Haryana.
-His father Mr. Gaya Lal was a member of the Haryana Legislative Assembly from the Hodal constituency in Palwal district.
-Contesting as an Independent candidate from Hassanpur, reserved for Scheduled Castes (SCs), Gaya Lal defeated the Congress’s M Singh by 360 votes, garnering 10,458 votes against Singh’s 10,098 votes.
-Days later, he joined the Congress.
-Mr Udai Bhan's grandfather Chaudhary Dharam Singh was also a noted politician and elected the chairman of Hodal municipal corporation several times between 1928 to 1942.
+Ch.
+Udai Bhan's grandfather Dharam Singh was also a noted politician and was elected as the Chairman of Hodal Municipal Corporation several times between 1927 and 1942.

 Political career

 Udai Bhan fought and won his first assembly election from Hassanpur in 1987 as a candidate of Lok Dal under the leadership of Chaudhary Devi Lal and won the seat twice thereafter — in 2000 as an Independent candidate and later in 2005 as a Congress candidate.
 Udai Bhan was the chairman of the Krishak Bharati Cooperative (KRIBHCO) between 1989 and 1993 and joined the Congress in 1997.
-Bhan won the Hodal (reserved) seat as a Congress candidate in 2014 but lost in the last assembly election to the BJP’s Jagdish Nayar with a very small margin of 3,387 votes.
+Bhan won the Hodal (reserved) seat as a Congress candidate in 2014 but lost in the last assembly election to the BJP's Jagdish Nayar with a very small margin of 3,387 votes.
 He actively supported 2020–2021 Indian farmers' protest which was a protest against three farm acts that were passed by the Parliament of India in September 2020.
 On 19 November 2021, the union government decided to repeal the bills,[64] and both houses of Parliament passed the Farm Laws Repeal Bill, 2021 on 29 November.

-In April, 2022 Udai Bhan was appointed new state President of Haryana unit of Indian National Congress.
+In April 2022 Udai Bhan was appointed as the new State President of Haryana unit of Indian National Congress.